Nov. 18, 2018

 Sprayed all fruit trees against fire blight, but I fear through my inaction I may have already lost a couple of apples.

 * * * *

 March 7, 2017

-My car is parked by a creek, the freeway rumble audible but – (this is odd) – the hectic perpetual freeway tumult is peaceful.
+My car is parked by a creek, the freeway rumble audible but – (this is odd) – a hectic perpetual freeway tumult is peaceful.
 I’m watching a gray bird hop and peck by himself – identifying with him a little bit: the notion of empathy-across-species is still on my mind.

-I think that that small brown bird and I share many assumptions, and are more cousins than not.
+For I think that that small brown bird and I share many assumptions, and are more cousins than not.
 Sufficient sheer data-storage space for “Assumptions” is about equal, between birdbrain and my own.
 The assumptions about the world I share with a bird are only slightly less than the assumptions about the world I share with, say, a local car salesman or a brain-damaged homeless man, or our president, Donald Trump: